 The report, Britain’s Hidden Brain Drain, shows how part-time female workers are earning 40 per cent less per hour than men working full time – about the same pay gap as 30 years ago – and “how employers are failing to make best use of their considerable skills and experience.”
-The bottom line is that, while raving about the latest technological gadgets and gizmos for the company, many employers are still stuck in the past in how they think about work.
+The bottom line is that, while raving about the latest technological gadgets and gizmos, many employers are still stuck in the past in how they think about work.

 Arthur Allen is managing director of Listawood, a Norfolk manufacturing company with just over 200 staff.
 “Work patterns at Listawood are extraordinarily diverse – and we’ve found that flexibility is a two-way street,” he says.
 “It isn’t just about us allowing our staff to work the hours they need – what we’ve found is that staff repay our flexibility with a commitment to help the company when it needs it.”
 He says Listawood was built through the work of part-time mothers rejoining the work force as their children grew up and that many of the firm’s team leaders, including the production director, joined the company as part-timers and have contributed enormously to the company’s development.”